yati-sagade/bitrust/README.markdown

 # Bitrust

- This is a Rust implmentation of [Bitcask](http://basho.com/wp-content/uploads/2015/05/bitcask-intro.pdf), a persistent key-value store for when the keyspace fits in memory.
+ This is a Rust implementation of [Bitcask](http://basho.com/wp-content/uploads/2015/05/bitcask-intro.pdf), a persistent key-value store for when the keyspace fits in memory.
 This is not a distributed datastore, but can be used as a building block for one.

+ This crate hasn't been stress-tested.
+While it should be good enough for experimentation, we make no guarantees around data durability.

  ## Running